Bitcoin-Builders/.github/profile/README.md

 # Welcome

-_Welcome to the one and only Bitcoin Builders GitHub!_
+_Welcome to the Stacks Development GitHub!_

 _Thank you for being interested in our mission!_

 _If we want to win, we don't just need to work hard and smart but inspire others to join us in our mission._

-_Join us, and let's build the future of Bitcoin together!_
+_Join us, and let's build the future of Stacks and Bitcoin together!_

 ## Learn
 - What is sBTC?
 Learn about sBTC [here](https://sbtc.tech)